Text by CLOT Magazine

 It always starts with “poetry” I can’t really think of a better word to use.

 Titles for paintings in my notes are always a starting point also.
 Then I will recite them into my phone on voice notes, which builds from there.
 Usually, super outsider stories and observations.
 Bleak seaside Poetry, as Henry Bruce-Jones beautifully quoted.

 The production side is always different.
 Working with recorded noises and condensing them until they are unrecognisable and begin to have a pulse and mutate to go and live on their own.
 Fleeing the nest.

 I play the piano also.
 Not great, but I work with what I have.

 I like using instruments to the least of their capacity and possibly the best of my ability.
-It’s always an interesting yet unsteady road to walk, In the DIY sense of things.
+In the DIY sense of things, it’s always an interesting yet unsteady road to walk.

-It’s really interesting to see a language form by working this way.
+It’s really interesting to see a language form working this way.